Hello, thanks for stopping by! I am a Doctoral Researcher at the Institute of Work Psychology, University of Sheffield, UK.

 I am at the tail-end of a doctorate, that explores the link between entrepreneurial affect and new venture opportunity change.
-I am particularly interested in research that intersects the disciplines of psychology and entrepreneurship, and that utilises novel and modern research methods.
+I am particularly interested in research that intersects the disciplines of psychology and entrepreneurship, and that utilises novel research methods.

 Previously, I worked as a Research Assistant at the (then named) New Zealand Centre for small and medium-size enterprise (SME) research, and as a project manager for innovation research in Chile.
 I am currently a recipient of a doctoral scholarship award, and I hold top student awards from Massey University New Zealand, where I graduated on the Dean's List, in the highest five per cent of students, earned first class honours and a master’s degree in entrepreneurship.

 I am affiliated with the following research centres: